SciML/DataInterpolations.jl/joss/paper.md

 # Example

-The following tutorials in the documentation [1](https://docs.sciml.ai/DataInterpolations/stable/methods/) provides how to define each of the interpolation methods and compute the value at any point.
-[2](https://docs.sciml.ai/DataInterpolations/stable/interface/) provides explanation for using the interface and interpolated objects for evaluating at any point, computing the derivative at any point and computing the integral between any two points.
-[3](https://docs.sciml.ai/DataInterpolations/stable/symbolics/) provides how to use interpolation objects with Symbolics.jl and ModelingToolkit.jl.
+The following tutorials are provided in the documentation:

+  - [Tutorial 1](https://docs.sciml.ai/DataInterpolations/stable/methods/) provides how to define each of the interpolation methods and compute the value at any point.
+  - [Tutorial 2](https://docs.sciml.ai/DataInterpolations/stable/interface/) provides explanation for using the interface and interpolated objects for evaluating at any point, computing the derivative at any point and computing the integral between any two points.
+  - [Tutorial 3](https://docs.sciml.ai/DataInterpolations/stable/symbolics/) provides how to use interpolation objects with Symbolics.jl and ModelingToolkit.jl.

 A simple demonstration here: